sandarujayathilaka/Retinova/README.md

 # Retinal Image Analysis for Early Detection and Prediction of Eye Diseases

 This project focuses on the early detection and prediction of eye diseases such as Diabetic Retinopathy (DR), Glaucoma, Age-Related Macular Degeneration (AMD), and Retinal Vein Occlusion (RVO) using retinal fundus images.
-The goal is to create a reliable and robust model for detecting these diseases early, improving diagnosis, and enabling timely interventions.
+The goal is to create a reliable and robust multi-disease detection system by integrating models for early detection of these diseases, improving diagnosis, and enabling timely interventions.

 ## Abbreviations
 - **DR**: Diabetic Retinopathy